tommywalkie/sample-godot-rust-app/README.md

 To bind a GDNative library to a Godot node, we first need to reference library paths in a `.gdnlib` library file so Godot can guess which file to use depending of the host OS.

-Remember the `.dll` , `.so` or `.dylib ` files from previous steps ?
+Remember the `.dll` , `.so` or `.dylib ` files we generated in previous steps ?
 This is where we have to tell Godot how to reach them and which one to use for specific platforms.

 ```toml
 [entry]